avirambh/vcl_pytorch/README.md

 ### Train
-As an example, use the following command to train a network with 11 convolution layers using CIFAR10 data and variance constancy loss:
+As an example, use the following command to train a network with 11 convolution layers and the variance constancy loss:

 ```
 python vcl_tests_main.py --bn 0 --use_reg 1 --out_file elu11 --device 0 --model elu11